What is cognitive control?

 - Banning imposes abstention without promoting metacognition or control, so although educators may keep networked devices out of their live taught sessions, students will continue to face the same challenges alone in other settings such as independent study.

 - Devices themselves aren’t the cause of poor study habits.
-For example, although laptops have been identified as major contributors to students’ poor note-making, attempts to reproduce this research couldn’t replicate the results (Morehead et al, 2019).
+For example, although on study identified laptops as major contributors to students’ poor note-making, attempts to reproduce this research couldn’t replicate the results (Morehead et al, 2019).

 However, between a total ban and taking no action, a range of other interventions exist.
 These are introduced below.